tanutarou/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I do not convert the images to grayscale because it did not increase validation score.

 I decided to generate additional data because there is a bias in the data distributions.
+To do remove a bias, I especially generated the labels of small amount data.

 To add more data to the the data set, I used the following techniques.
 * brightness_transform